Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 What’s in a Name?

-Once again we’re discussing ingredient names, but this time in the name or identity of the product, not in the ingredient declaration.
+Once again we’re discussing ingredient names, but this time as they are used in the name or identity of the product, not in the ingredient declaration.

 It can get a little tricky because there are different regulations for cosmetics and for soap that is exempt from the definition of a cosmetic.
 See Intended Use – Know Before You Go and Melt & Pour Soap: Soap or Cosmetic? for more info about the differences.